dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/guide/features.md

 mCameraEnhancer.disableFeatures(EnumEnhancerFeatures.EF_FRAME_FILTER | EnumEnhancerFeatures.EF_AUTO_ZOOM);
 ```

-- An valid license is required to enable these features.
 - You can enable or disable multiple features at one time.
 - When an enabled feature is enabled again, it remains enabled.
 - When a feature is disabled more than once, it remains disabled.